Skip To Main Content

 After an enclave successfully attests itself to a relying party, an encrypted communication channel can be established between the two.
 Secrets, such as credentials or other sensitive data, can be provisioned directly to the enclave.

-Intel SGX currently supports two types of remote attestation:
+Intel SGX currently supports a single type of remote attestation:

 Elliptic Curve Digital Signature Algorithm (ECDSA) Attestation